Explicit reference to mountain areas

 The CBD is a “sister” treaty of the UNFCCC as it was adopted during the same Summit in 1992.
 It is another major international instrument for the promotion of sustainable development and the protection of the environment, especially biodiversity.
 Given how rich the biodiversity in mountainous areas is, it is no surprise that they are mentioned in article 20§7:

 “Consideration shall also be given to the special situation of developing countries, including those that are most environmentally vulnerable, such as (…) mountainous areas”.

-However, this article does not define any obligations for the Member States as it only ask to “consider” special situations.
+However, this article does not define any obligations for the Member States as it only asks them to “consider” special situations.

 The Conference of the Parties (COP), the governing body of the CBD, adopted two important and very detailed decisions that plan a programme of work on mountain biological diversity :

-This Convention, adopted at the Rio Earth Summit in 1992, aim at stabilizing greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
+This Convention, adopted at the Rio Earth Summit in 1992, aims at stabilising greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
 It is considered as a fundamental environmental instrument, all the more so as it has near-universal membership.
 Mountains are not the subject of a specific article, but are mentioned in the Preamble:

 “Recognizing further that (…) developing countries with fragile mountainous ecosystems are particularly vulnerable to the adverse effects of climate change”.

 → International Plan Protection Convention, 6 December 1957

 → Kyoto Protocol on Climate Change, 11 December 1997